bitcoin-abe/bitcoin-abe/README-SQLITE.txt

+SQLite is not appropriate for a busy public service, since it does not support concurrent access.

 On recent versions of SQLite, Abe fails to detect the maximum integer size and requires the --int-type=str option for proper functioning.